VanshAggarwal881/TKINTER-PROJECTS-BASIC/README.md

 # TKINTER-PROJECTS-BASIC
-Here are some Tkinter basic projects made on python language
+Here are some Tkinter basic projects made on Python language.